-Are you falling into a Groundhog Day trap in your marketing?
-Especially on Social Media, it’s critical to keep your content fresh, interesting, and most of all, not repetitive.
+To avoid falling into the Groundhog Day trap in your marketing, here are some tips and tricks for keeping your content fresh, interesting, and most of all, not repetitive.

-- When you’re tired of posting the same types of content over and over, try a poll.
-When photos and texts are getting boring, polls get your customers engaged, actively participating in conversation with your business.
-And platforms like Facebook, for example, offer a built-in poll creator to make it easy!
+Tired of posting the same types of content over and over? try a poll.
+Polls get your customers engaged in active conversations with your business.
+Platforms like Facebook even offer a built-in poll creator to make it easy!

-- Tired of store photos?
-Shake up your graphics.
-Use image editing tools like Photoshop (or online tools like Pixlr and Canva) to add a little spice to your usual photos, or even to create a whole new graphic.
-And don’t be intimidated!
-Online tools are really easy to use to make simple graphics, even without a design degree.
+Tired of store photos?
+Use image editing tools like Photoshop (or online tools like Pixlr and Canva) to add a little spice to your usual photos.
+You may even want to create a whole new graphic.
+Intimidated?
+Don’t be!
+Online tools make it easy to create simple graphics without a design degree.

 Blog content hard to summarize?
 Create an infographic!
 Why write a post talking about other writing when you could do it with pictures?
 Online tools like Infogram make it easy.
 People love infographics, and they’re a great way to visually tell a story.
 Embed it in your blog post and then share it all across social with your great facts, statistics, and info.

 Utilize your Coworkers

 Still feeling repetitive?
 Let someone else run your social channels.
 Have one of your employees take over as a “guest poster” for a day or a week to bring their unique perspective to your channels.
 Their special skills will shine and you will get a break from monotonous posting.
 Or, hand over the reigns completely to a social media expert whose sole purpose is to create special, non-redundant content for you.